parallelchain-io/parallelchain-docs/docs/for_users/web_wallet/staking.md

 2. Once you are satisfied with the populated fields, press **NEXT** at the bottom
 3. Preview the summary of the transaction, then press **CONFIRM** to continue, or **CANCEL** to make edits
 4. The status of the token withdrawal will be shown as **PENDING**.
 When it is validated by the network, a **SUCCESS** will be shown under its status tab.

+!!!
+Note
     Due to the network state when your transaction gets included, the actual amount may differ slightly from your desired amount.

 Watch the video tutorial to withdraw your XPLL [here](https://youtu.be/aEa1T-sopmA).